Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 ### 1 introduction
-This guide is for Gentoo Linux installation with GPG keyfile for Swap and Root pratitions.
+This guide is for Gentoo Linux installation with GPG keyfile for Swap and Root partitions.
 In this installation we will be using sys-kernel/gentoo-sources, ugRD for the initramfs and EFI Stub.
 	List we need to change:
 		• Generate GPG key file for partitions
 		• Configure kernel
 		• Configure ugRD for auto unlock swap/root
 	This guide also assumes the user has: